AristidesAI/ZetanInvader/readme.md

-# ZetanInvader
+# Zetan Invader

-A retro-futuristic arcade survival game for watchOS, inspired by the classic "Invader" themes and Fallout aesthetics.

-## Description
-Pilot your Zetan ship through a digital asteroid field while dodging incoming enemy fighters.
-Styled with a nostalgic green-on-black dot matrix display.
+A retro-futuristic arcade survival shooter for Apple Watch — inspired by classic "Invader" games and Fallout-style green-on-black aesthetics.
+Pilot the Zetan ship through a hazardous digital asteroid field.
+Dodge asteroids, outmaneuver enemy fighters, and score as many points as possible before your run ends.
+The UI evokes a dot-matrix "green phosphor" display, with tactile haptics to enhance immersion.

-## Controls
+### Controls
-- **Digital Crown**: Rotate to steer your ship left and right.
+- Digital Crown — Rotate to steer your ship left and right.
+Movement is smooth and responsive for precision control.
-- **Tap Screen**: Fire plasma bolts to destroy enemies.
+- Tap Screen — Fire plasma bolts to destroy enemies and break asteroids.
+- Haptics — Taptic feedback accompanies hits, explosions, and special events for better situational awareness.

-## Gameplay
+### Gameplay
-- **Avoid** asteroids and enemy ships.
-One hit implies Game Over.
-- **Shoot** enemies for bonus points.
-- **Survive** as long as possible.
-The difficulty increases over time (enemies spawn faster).
+- Lives: You start with 3 lives.
+Each hit removes one life; losing all lives ends the run.
+- Objective: Survive as long as possible while racking up score by destroying enemies and collecting bonuses.
+- Difficulty: The spawn rate and behavior of enemies scale up over time to increase challenge.
+- Scoring: Standard enemies give points, while rare targets (e.g., Bonus Spiral Aliens) yield higher rewards.

+Core loop:
+1. Steer through the field (avoid collisions).
+2. Shoot enemies and destructible asteroids for points and cover.
+3. Preserve lives and survive longer to reach higher difficulty and scores.
+4. Improve your best run and unlock bragging rights on the High Score table.

-## Features
+### Features
-- **Retro Aesthetic**: Pixel-perfect green graphics.
-- **Haptic Feedback**: Feel the blasts and crashes.
-- **High Score**: Track your best survival run.
+- Retro Aesthetic: Authentic green-on-black dot-matrix visuals and pixel-perfect sprites.
+- Haptic Feedback: Taptic Engine support for blasts, collisions, and important in-game events.
+- 3-Life System: Tactical health that rewards careful dodging and positioning.
+- Smooth Motion: High-frame-rate interpolation and crown-driven controls for precise movement.
+- Visual FX: Sprite-less particle explosions and smooth animations for satisfying feedback.
+- Pick-Up-And-Play: Instant start — minimal loading and immediate gameplay.
+- Adaptive Difficulty: Enemy behavior and spawn rates scale as you survive longer.
+- Elite Enemy AI: Enemies coordinate and accelerate as you clear waves; watch for high-value bonus targets.

+### Tips & Strategy
+- Use asteroids as temporary cover, but remember they can be destroyed.
+- Conserve movement — small crown adjustments are usually better than large swings.
+- Prioritize high-value targets (Bonus Spiral Aliens) when it's safe — they give a large score boost.
+- Keep an eye on spawn patterns; the alien grid accelerates as waves clear.

-## Credits
+## Contact
-- Developed by Aristides Lintzeris
+Developed by Aristides Lintzeris

-**THE INVADERS ARE HERE.** Relive the golden age of arcade gaming with Zetan Invader, a high-octane space shooter optimized perfectly for the Apple Watch.
-Experience the classic "shoot 'em up" gameplay with a premium modern feel and a stunning dot-matrix aesthetic.
+THE INVADERS ARE HERE — relive arcade thrills with Zetan Invader: pinpoint crown controls, tactile feedback, and satisfying retro visuals optimized for the Apple Watch.

-**PRECISION CONTROLS** Forget clunky touch controls.
-Zetan Invader uses the Digital Crown for ultra-responsive horizontal movement.
-Combined with high-frame-rate interpolation, your ship glides across the screen with surgical precision.
-Tap anywhere to unleash a barrage of green laser fire.

-**STRATEGIC DEFENSE** Use the environment to your advantage.
-Deploy behind destructible asteroid barriers to shield yourself from incoming enemy fire.
-Watch as the asteroids take realistic damage, chipping away until they vanish—use them wisely, or you’ll be left wide open!

-**ELITE ENEMY AI** It’s not just a shooting gallery.
-The alien grid moves with increasing speed as you clear their ranks.
-Watch out for the Bonus Spiral Aliens—rare, high-value targets that move in unpredictable patterns.
-Sack them for 50 bonus points to climb the leaderboard!

-## KEY FEATURES:

-- Haptic Feedback: Feel every impact and explosion through the Apple Watch Taptic Engine.
-- 3-Life System: Survive the onslaught with a tactical health system and visual damage indicators.
-- Retro Aesthetic: A beautiful dot-matrix "Green Phosphor" UI that mimics classic 80s hardware.
-- Visual FX: Spriteless particle explosions and smooth animations make every victory feel impactful.
-- Pick-Up-And-Play: Zero load times.
-Launch from your watch face and start blasting in seconds.